+SEC.
+15. Section 1506 of the Code of Civil Procedure is renumbered and amended to read:

+1506.
+1516. (a) Subject to Section 1510, All any intangible personal property, and or any income or increment thereof of any property, held in a fiduciary capacity for the benefit of another person is-presumed-abandened-unless escheats to this state if the owner has not, within seven years after it becomes payable or distributable, increased-or-decreased-the-principal, accepted payment of-principal-or-income, or distribution of some portion thereof, corresponded in writing concerning the property, or otherwise indicated an interest as evidenced by a memorandum or other record on file with the fiduciary ; .

+(a)--If-the-property-is-held-by-a-business-association,-banking organization,-or-financial-organization-organized-under-the-laws-of or-created-in-this-State;-or

-- SEC, 14.
-Section 1506 of the Code of Civil Procedure is renumbered and amended to read: - personal property, and or any income or increment thereof of any property, held in a fiduciary capacity for the benefit of another person is-presumed-abandaned-unless escheats to this state if the owner has not, within seven years after it becomes payable or distributable, increased-er-decreased-the-principal, accepted payment ef-principal-er-income, or distribution of some portion thereof, corresponded in writing concerning the property, or otherwise indicated an interest as evidenced by a memorandum or other record on file with the fiduciary; . - (a)--If-the-property-is-held-by-a-business-association,-banking organisation,-or-financial-organization-organized-under-the-laws-of or-created-in-this-State;-or - (b)--If-it-is-held-by-a-business-association; -banking-organization; or-financial-organization-(including-a-national-banking-association) doing-business-in-this-State; -but-not-organized-under-the-laws-of-or ereated-in-this-State; -and-the-records-of-the-business-association; banking-organization; -or-financial-organization-indicate-that-the-last known-address-of-the-person-entitled-thereto-is-in-this-State;-or - (e)--If-it-is-held-in-this-State-by-another-person. - (b) For the purpose of this section, when a banking-erganization (including-a-national-banking-association),-a-business-association,-er a person holds the-above-described intangible property as an agent for a business association, such-holder-shall-be he is deemed to hold such property in a fiduciary capacity for the business association alone, unless the agreement between such-a-helder him and such-a the business association clearly provides the contrary.
-In-the-event-such If a person holds property is-deemed-held in a fiduciary capacity for the a business association alone, he is the holder of the property only insofar as the interest of the business association in such property is concerned and the such association shall-be is deemed to be the holder of such the property fer-all-purposes-centemplated-by-this concerned.
+(b)--If-it-is-held-by-a-business-association,-banking-organization, or-financial-organization-(including-a-national-banking-association) doing-business-in-this-State,-but-not-organized-under-the-laws-of-or ereated-in-this-State,-and-the-records-of-the-business-association, banking-organization,-or-financial-organization-indicate-that-the-last known-address-of-the-person-entitled-thereto-is-in-this-State;-or hold such property in a fiduciary capacity for the business association alone, unless the agreement between such-a-holder him and such-a the business association clearly provides the contrary.
+In-the-event-such If a person holds property is-deemed-held in a fiduciary capacity for the a business association alone , he is the holder of the property only insofar as the interest of the business association in such property is concerned and the such association shall-be is deemed to be the holder of such the property for-all-purposes-contemplated-by-this ehapter insofar as the interest of any other person in the property is concerned .